plutov/packagemain/06-raspi-go-2/README.md

 ### Building Face Detection Go program for Raspberry Pi.
 Part 2

 In previous episode we've build a program in Go which captures image from Webcam and uses Facebox to recognize the face.
 But that's not smart as we just print the name in stdout.
-In this video we'll improve it a bit, we will make our program greet person using Text to Speech and recognize user's voice using Google Speech to Text voice recognition.
+In this video we'll improve it a bit, we will make our program greet person using Text to Speech and recognize user's voice using Google Speech API.

 Let's start with Text to Speech.